 Even homeowners with relatively small gardens can experience this abundance of produce not only from fruit trees but also with tomatoes.
 I am hearing from many home gardeners that this is becoming an excellent year for tomatoes with many of the normally late-season varieties ripening earlier than usual.
 Even though gardeners may have planted early, mid and late season tomatoes, this year there seems to be a ripening overlap of mid and late season varieties.

-If you have an overabundance of tomatoes in your garden or plan to buy a box of tomatoes during the Wilco produce sale, here is an excellent Bloody Mary recipe.
-While a bloody Mary is technically a drink made with tomato juice and vodka, the vodka can easily be eliminated and this will still provide a refreshing and healthful drink and a good thirst quencher on a hot day.
+If you have an overabundance of tomatoes in your garden or plan to buy a box of tomatoes during the Wilco produce sale September 10-12, here is an excellent Bloody Mary recipe.
+While a bloody Mary is technically a drink made with tomato juice and vodka.
+The vodka can easily be eliminated and this will still provide a refreshing and healthful drink and a good thirst quencher on a hot day.
 Add vodka as desired.
 To make the drink spicier, add a couple drops of Tabasco sauce.

 3 cups fresh tomato juice (straining the tomato juice is optional)